terrapkg/packages/README.md

 ```bash
 sudo dnf config-manager --add-repo https://github.com/terrapkg/subatomic-repos/raw/main/terra.repo
 ```
+You should also install the `terra-release` package so that when our infrastructure has any migrations, you can be assured that your Terra installation will still work as-is.

 ## Documentation
 Our documentation can be found on our [Devdocs](https://developer.fyralabs.com/terra/).
 Alternatively, the GitHub Wiki contains older versions of the documentations.